Slave Training in Ancient Rome

 Greetings and Address

-- Entering the Space: Before entering a private room or speaking, a servus must announce their presence and ask permission to enter.
+- Entering the Space: Before entering a private room or speaking, a servus must announce their presence and ask formal permission to enter.

 Posture and Body Language